ApryseSDK/pdftron-flutter/API.md

 ```

 #### gotoPreviousPage
 Go to the previous page of the document.
-If on first page, it would stay on first page.
+If on first page, it will stay on first page.

 Returns a Future.